Students

 Assessment

-• Modules are assessed by a variety of types of coursework.
-This includes written coursework, usually in the form of essays or reports as well as posters, site studies, and exercises.
-There are no examinations and no requirements for you to attend the University campus for assessments.
+Modules are assessed by a variety of types of coursework, including written coursework, posters, site studies, and exercises.
+There are no examinations, and no requirements for students to attend the University campus for assessments.

 Field School and Research Bootcamp

-• The compulsory Level 2 Field School module gives you the opportunity to get practical, hands-on experience in a number of aspects of survey and excavation.
-You can participate in the week-long field school that we organise each year in Leicestershire, or opt to make your own fieldwork arrangements.
+The compulsory Level 2 Field School module gives students the opportunity to get practical, hands-on experience in a number of aspects of survey and excavation.
+At Level 3, students take a Research Bootcamp module to prepare them for their dissertation.
+Students can either attend the Research Bootcamp on campus or take it remotely.

 See More